-Policy BEC5 - Energy Efficiency and Smart Homes
+Policy BEC4 - Energy Efficiency and Smart Homes

-All new buildings and extensions to buildings must meet the highest standards available at the time of application in energy efficiency and sustainable design.
-As part of the energy efficiency provision, new and extended buildings should incorporate effective internet connections, cabling and compatible fittings to enable "smart home living".
+The Forum will work with relevant partners to ensure that new development will meet the highest standards available at the time of application in energy efficiency and sustainable design.
+As part of the energy efficiency provision, new and extended buildings will be encouraged to incorporate effective internet connections, cabling and compatible fittings to enable "smart home living".